Stuart Lewis: Coaching career

 Having had a part-time role there for four years, Lewis took up a full-time coaching role at the Tottenham Hotspur academy in 2019, and thereupon retired from playing football.
 In July 2021, Lewis was appointed coach of Tottenham Under-18s.
 In 2022 the team reachedthe final of the under 18s Premier League Cup.
 In 2023 Lewis went on to win the double with the Tottenham Hotspur U17s and U18s both winning the Premier League Cup.
 Lewis later went on to win the Premier League Cup again with the U17s in the 2024-25 season.
 Whilst coaching at Tottenham Hotspur Lewis went on to complete a bachelor of science degree in exercise and sports science In 2022.
 In July 2025, Lewis was promoted to first team academy transition coach.

+On 20 July 2026, he was announced as a new first team coach for Ipswich Town.